KushagraaWadhwa/DocumentParsing/README.md

 **~Sentence BERT Similarity**(Checks for the overall semantic interpretation of dataset)-Hugging Face PreTrained model(''all-MiniLM-L6-v2')
 [Sentence-BertDocumentation](https://sbert.net/docs/sentence_transformer/usage/semantic_textual_similarity.html)

+The excel sheet regarding the document coverage metrics is present in the directory and located at "/Users/kushagrawadhwa/Downloads/DocumentParsing-DTDL-main/document_coverage/Doc_coverage metrics.xlsx"

 *--> The first sheet contains the coverage comparison between Raw Truth and Ground Truth of the various HR documents*